 “Care dependent” is a great way to put it.
 I tend to frame this in terms of the percentage of Americans over 85 who live in nursing homes (10 percent) and who can go about their everyday activities without any personal assistance (over half).
 The WHO frames this in economic terms as well, drawing on recent research showing that the contributions of olders in the UK “were worth nearly 40 billion more than expenditure on them through pensions, welfare and health care combined”—a figure set to nearly double by 2030.

 - Population ageing will increase health-care costs but not by as much as expected.

 The notion that older North Americans are an inevitable sink for healthcare dollars is incorrect, and the WHO makes the international case.
-“In high-income countries, there is growing evidence that at around age 70, health-care expenditure per person falls significantly, with long-term care filling the gap,”the WHO observes, so it makes sense to invest in long-term care.
+“In high-income countries, there is growing evidence that at around age 70, health-care expenditure per person falls significantly,”the WHO observes, though expenditures made outside the traditional health system increase.
+So it makes sense to invest in long-term care.
 Aging influences health care expenditures far less than other factors, especially expensive medical technologies.
 Related predictions that “too many old people” will tank the economy—debunked here—are biased, outdated, and just plain wrong.

 - 70 is not yet the new 60.

 I take issue with claims like “60 is the new 40!” because they’re based in denial—60, no matter how active, is still 60—but I’ve been assuming that we’re generally healthier and more vigorous than the generations that preceded us.
 Not so, says the WHO.
 Although severe disabilities may be less common, “no significant change in less severe disability has been observed during the past 30 years.”

 - Good health in older age is not just the absence of disease.